 Robert and me marched ahead, stopping to wait for the others.

 We lost sight of the group behind us, I backtracked with Ollie, retracing our steps down.
 Once we were back under the clouds we had a good view of the path, but didn’t come across the others.
+The path was deserted.

 We later worked out that they’d taken a different turning, and they must have missed us by only a couple of minutes.

 The following day were workshops.
 I tried leading a little seminar on gentrification and the rent gap.
 Nobody asked any questions, and we quickly transitioned into a discussion on tenant organisation in Brighton and Glasgow.
+It went alright in the end, but it showed that I just don’t know enough about the rent gap theory, I can’t speak about it authoritatvely from notes.

 The front of the hall was decorated with the flags of all the nations of Britain - Wales, Scotland, England, Cornwall.